JacobUns/Work-Brain/Product and Engineering/Product Development/Engineering/Software Engineering/Repositories/Polyrepo.md

 - Full encapsulates and isolates a deployable service creating a truly independently deployable unit

 ## Disadvantages
-- Can cause code duplication between repositories, and removing code duplication requires repositories and infrastructure setup
+- Can cause code duplication between [[repositories]], and removing code duplication requires [[repositories]] and infrastructure setup
 - Polyrepo structures can cause inconsistencies in tooling, library usage and quality processes without diligent oversight

 ## Sources